PAULINO-FIT/wd40-PAULINO/readme.md

 Guiding Question:
 - What is the project
+    This project is about creating a website for a known bar in BGC, Bank Bar.
 - Whats the purpose
+    The purpose of this project is to enhance my ability in creating a website while using my creative skills.
 - What are key components
+  Single Page Website / Multi-page

-- What technology used and how it is used
+- What technology used and how it is used ss, html, boostrap, javascript

 ### Key Components
 <!-- TODO: List of Key Components -->